unwastefultoday/audio/README.md

 ## dependencies
 please ensure that these libraries mentioned at requirements.txt are installed and usable.

+## addressing mode
+Both relative and absolute addresses are supported, due to the use of the process_address function.
+However, the route from the root directory to the working folder will need to be established if relative addressing is used.
 ## how to use
 opengenus_convertor.py contains implementations of various functions to convert, summarise and translate data and to make these functions usable by command line.